Tencent Music Entertainment Group (TME) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Tencent Music Entertainment Group (TME) is $68.87, which is $1.3 above the current market price.
-The public float for TME is 707.80M, and currently, short sellers hold a 2.75% ratio of that floaft.
-The average trading volume of TME on May 19, 2023 was 6.18M shares.
+The average price point forecasted by analysts for Tencent Music Entertainment Group (TME) is $69.48, which is $2.46 above the current market price.
+The public float for TME is 707.80M, and currently, short sellers hold a 2.75% ratio of that float.
+The average trading volume of TME on May 24, 2023 was 6.19M shares.

 TME’s Market Performance

-Volatility was left at 4.54%, however, over the last 30 days, the volatility rate increased by 5.96%, as shares surge +1.14% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.12% upper at present.
+Volatility was left at 4.75%, however, over the last 30 days, the volatility rate increased by 5.40%, as shares surge +5.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -3.28% lower at present.

-During the last 5 trading sessions, TME rose by +7.10%, which changed the moving average for the period of 200-days by +100.00% in comparison to the 20-day moving average, which settled at $7.38.
-In addition, Tencent Music Entertainment Group saw -3.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TME fell by -3.91%, which changed the moving average for the period of 200-days by +72.60% in comparison to the 20-day moving average, which settled at $7.42.
+In addition, Tencent Music Entertainment Group saw -10.99% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for TME